Soninke-Marabout War (Kombo)

 The Soninke-Marabout War of 1850 to 1856 was a civil war between factions of the Kingdom of Kombo in the Gambia.
 The war resulted from a dispute between the Soninke people – pagans who were the ruling class in Kombo – and the Marabouts – a radical Muslim group with no representation in the governance of Kombo, partially inspired by Jihad.
 The British Empire, to whom parts of Kombo had been ceded by the Soninke since 1816, was initially reluctant to intervene.
 However, during the course of the war, the British intervened on two occasions.
 British forces stormed the Marabout town of Sabbajee twice, in 1853, and again in 1855, razing the town following the second intervention.

-There were various Soninke—Marabout Wars or wars titled "Soninke—Marabout Wars", and these wars did not end in 1856.
-This article mainly focuses on the beginning of these wars.
+The conflict in Kombo was one of many Soninke-Marabout Wars across southern Senegambia, beginning in the early 19th century and continuing until the 1880s.

-Causes
+Origins

 Gray, in his history of the Gambia published in 1940, described the primary cause of the war being the dissatisfaction with the governance of Kombo.
 The King of Kombo was always elected from the leading families of the district, all of whom were Soninke.
 The Soninke themselves, however, only comprised the central portion of Kombo.
 The main bond between the Soninke was considered their kinship, and they were led, at the time of the beginning of the conflict, by Suling Jatta, the King of Kombo.

 The Marabouts, a faction that at the time was growing in strength, were excluded from the governance of Kombo.
 They were considered strongest at Gunjur, a town that had been Muslim for a longer time than the rest of Kombo, and had itself effectively declared independence in 1840.
 They were also strong in the southern villages surrounding Gunjur, as well as in the northern part of the kingdom around the town of Sabbajee and Brefet.
 Fodi Kabba was generally considered the principal leader of the Marabouts.